Inlet manifold: Volumetric efficiency

 The design and orientation of the intake manifold is a major factor in the volumetric efficiency of an engine.
 Abrupt contour changes provoke pressure drops, resulting in less air (and/or fuel) entering the combustion chamber; high-performance manifolds have smooth contours and gradual transitions between adjacent segments.

 Modern intake manifolds usually employ runners, individual tubes extending to each intake port on the cylinder head which emanate from a central volume or "plenum" beneath the carburetor.
 The purpose of the runner is to take advantage of the Helmholtz resonance property of air.
 Air flows at considerable speed through the open valve.
 When the valve closes, the air that has not yet entered the valve still has a lot of momentum and compresses against the valve, creating a pocket of high pressure.
 This high-pressure air begins to equalize with lower-pressure air in the manifold.
 Due to the air's inertia, the equalization will tend to oscillate: At first the air in the runner will be at a lower pressure than the manifold.
 The air in the manifold then tries to equalize back into the runner, and the oscillation repeats.
 This process occurs at the speed of sound, and in most manifolds travels up and down the runner many times before the valve opens again.

 The smaller the cross-sectional area of the runner, the higher the pressure changes on resonance for a given airflow.
 This aspect of Helmholtz resonance reproduces one result of the Venturi effect.
 When the piston accelerates downwards, the pressure at the output of the intake runner is reduced.
 This low pressure pulse runs to the input end, where it is converted into an over-pressure pulse.
 This pulse travels back through the runner and rams air through the valve.
 The valve then closes.

 To harness the full power of the Helmholtz resonance effect, the opening of the intake valve must be timed correctly, otherwise the pulse could have a negative effect.
 This poses a very difficult problem for engines, since valve timing is dynamic and based on engine speed, whereas the pulse timing is static and dependent on the length of the intake runner and the speed of sound.
 The traditional solution has been to tune the length of the intake runner for a specific engine speed where maximum performance is desired.
-However, modern technology has given rise to a number of solutions involving electronically controlled valve timing (for example Valvetronic), and dynamic intake geometry (see below).
+However, modern technology has given rise to a number of solutions involving electronically controlled valve timing (for example VANOS), and dynamic intake geometry (see below).